-Note: Since you will call structlog.wrap_logger() (or one of the get_logger() functions) most likely at import time and thus before you had a chance to configure structlog, they return a proxy that returns a correct wrapped logger on first bind()/new().
+Note: Since you will call structlog.get_logger() most likely in module scope, they run at import time before you had a chance to configure structlog.
+Hence they return a lazy proxy that returns a correct wrapped logger on first bind()/new().

-Therefore, you must not call new() or bind() in module scope!
-Use get_logger()'s initial_values to achieve pre-populated contexts.
+Therefore, you must never call new() or bind() in module or class scope because otherwise you will receive a logger configured with structlog's default values.
+Use $get_logger()$'s initial_values to achieve prepopulated contexts.